v0.12.6 -- faster daemon hot queries

 Ask questions in English.
 Get answers in code.

-100% local, lightning fast, zero telemetry.
+Local inference, lightning fast, zero telemetry.

 Terminal — ig